FlyingCanoe/dap-guide-unofficial/src/about_ref_lifecycle.md

 When the debugee stop, the client must ask for a list of Thread science the curent thread id is use for further request about the stacktrace, the list of variable, etc.

-A Thread Rquest is also part of a the initilisation sequence.
+A Thread Request is also part of a the initilisation sequence.

 ### Source